lawrie/ulx3s_retro/README.md

 The Croatian Galaksija kit computer came out in 1983, and is implemented on the Ulx3s board.

+1983 saw the introduction of the MSX standard.
+MSX machines were mainly produced by the Japanese.
+There is an MSX implementation with software loading via the OSD on the Ulx3s board.

 Nintendo introduced the Famicom games console in 1983, and it was renamed to the Nintendo Entertainment System (NES) in North America and came out in 1985.
 There is an excellent implementation of the NES on the Ulx3s, which includes an OSD and supports most cartridges using a large range of mappers.

 In 1984, Apple introduced the Macintosh 128k using a Motorola 68000 chip, followed by the 512K and the Mac Plus in the following years.
 There is an implementation of the Mac Plus on the Ulx3s board, which has PS/2 mouse support and emulates floppy disks using an OSD.